harmony-one/h/progress/konstantin-potapov.md

 2025 Goals:

 Achieving 1-Second Finality:
 My primary goal is to achieve 1-second finality.
-I encountered challenges with block proposing when using multiple keys on the same node, particularly during leader rotation.
-Eliminating these delays is critical, as they significantly impact my ability to consistently achieve 1-second finality.
+I’ve encountered challenges with block proposing when using multiple keys on the same node, particularly during leader rotation.
+Eliminating these delays is essential, as they significantly impact the consistency of achieving 1-second finality.

 Launching Stream+Stage Sync:
-My second goal is to deploy the stream+stage synchronization mechanism.
-Stream sync provides a more efficient synchronization process, which will greatly enhance overall network performance.
+My second goal is to deploy the Stream+Stage synchronization mechanism.
+Stream sync offers a more efficient synchronization process, which will significantly enhance overall network performance.

 Support for EIP-3074 Sponsored Transactions:
 EIP-3074 introduces sponsored transactions, allowing third parties to cover gas fees on behalf of users.
-This feature enables users to interact with decentralized applications (dApps) without needing to hold ETH for gas fees, improving accessibility and enhancing the overall user experience.
+This feature will enable users to interact with decentralized applications (dApps) without needing ETH for gas, improving accessibility and enhancing the overall user experience.

 ---